 Find information on all of our campgrounds here.

 Campgrounds: Reservable dates are May 1 thru Sept 15 of the current year.
-The Office starts taking Reservations on the first working day of the year, (January 3, 2017) and online Reservations will not open until after January 15, 2017.
-Youth camps are free of charge and must be reserved thru the Park Office and not online.
+The Office starts taking Reservations on the first working day of the year, (January 2, 2019) and online Reservations will not open until after January 15, 2019.
+Youth camps are free of charge but must be reserved thru the Park Office and not online.

 Camp Kiwanis: Reservable dates are mid May thru mid September, and reservations are taken up to two (2) years in advance.
 Current rates are $700 if only reserving one (1) night, $600 per night if reserving multiple nights, and $300 per night if a youth camp.
 Reservations are unavailable online, please contact the Park Office to reserve your dates.